 In Toronto, there’s no need to rack up your miles on a treadmill — the city may be one of the best places for runners and fitness fanatics alike.
-Whether you get a thrill from dodging pedestrians or get that runner’s high from making it up a steep hill, there’s a path for you, and the views are always worth it.
+Whether you get that runner's high from dodging pedestrians or making it up a steep hill, there’s a path for you.

 Toronto has quite a bit of buried history.
 That’s why we have Discovery Walks — self-guided walking (or running!) tours that’ll take you through gardens, parks, ravines, and neighbourhoods that are connected to one another.
 Here, you’ll get a sight of Sherwood Park, one of the largest remaining protected natural habitats, as it’s a last remnant of the Great Lakes-St.Lawrence Forest.
 The ravines in this route were also used by the First People for hunting and camping.
 Even more history — you’ll also have the opportunity to stop and smell the flowers at the Alexander Muir Gardens, planted over 50 years ago.
 Really, if you thrive off of variety in your runs, this route is perfect for you.